ben-kenney/TMPlugin_jina_web_search/README.md

 ## Overview

-This TypingMind Plugin uses the Jina.AI web reader to fetch webpages for your LLM.
+This TypingMind Plugin uses the Jina.AI web search to fetch webpages for your LLM.

 ## Usage

-Simply ask the  LLM to  "fetch url [SOMEURL] via the Jina plugin"
+Simply ask the  LLM to  "search for [some search term] via the Jina plugin"

 ## Installation